PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

   boost: 2
 ---

-# How to Store your Flow Code
+# Where to Store Your Flow Code

 When you run a deployment, your execution environment needs access to your flow code.
 Your flow code is not stored in either the Prefect Cloud database or a Prefect server database instance.